£525,000

 Before instructing any estate agent in Ellough, always obtain at least three free valuations.
 With only two active agents in the village, comparing their assessments ensures you price your property correctly from the start and can negotiate the best possible terms.
 Don't be afraid to ask for a breakdown of what's included in their fee and what marketing activities they plan to undertake.

-The bedroom distribution in Ellough's current market shows a concentrated focus on four-bedroom properties, with both available listings featuring this bedroom count at an average asking price of £875,000.
-This uniformity reflects the rural character of the village, where properties tend to be larger family homes rather than smaller flats or starter homes.
-The four-bedroom segment clearly dominates the current offering, with both Flick & Son and Howards actively marketing properties in this bracket.
+The bedroom distribution in Ellough's current market shows a concentrated focus on four-bedroom properties, with two available listings featuring this bedroom count at an average asking price of £787,500.
+This reflects the rural character of the village, where properties tend to be larger family homes rather than smaller flats or starter homes.
+The four-bedroom segment clearly dominates the current offering, with both Flick & Son and Howards actively marketing properties in this bracket. --- NEXT---

 For sellers with different property types, understanding the local market dynamics is crucial.
 The absence of one, two, or three-bedroom properties in current listings suggests limited demand or supply in these segments, potentially creating opportunities for buyers seeking smaller homes.
 Meanwhile, the premium four-bedroom sector appears well-represented, with both agents actively marketing properties in this bracket.
 Sellers with smaller properties may find a less competitive market, though buyer demand may correspondingly be lower.